thmsgbrt/HTTP-Request-override/README.md

-# HTTP-Request-override
-Chrome Extension - Allow you to override a request or add one when page is loading
+# HTTP Request Override for Chrome